Introduction to LangGraph and Stateful Workflows

 Defining execution flow with edges and compilation

-LangGraph is a low-level orchestration framework developed by the LangChain team for building stateful, multi-agent applications.
-Unlike traditional linear chains, LangGraph allows you to define cyclical loops, conditional routing, and persistent states.
-This makes it ideal for complex, autonomous agent behaviors modeled as Finite State Machines (FSM).
+LangGraph is a low-level orchestration framework from the LangChain team.
+We use it to build stateful, multi-agent applications.
+Unlike plain linear chains, LangGraph lets us define cyclical loops, conditional routing, and persistent state.
+This makes it ideal for complex, autonomous agents modeled as Finite State Machines (FSM).

-At the core of any LangGraph workflow are three foundational concepts:
+At the core of any LangGraph workflow are three concepts:

-2. Nodes: Independent Python functions that perform specific operations (such as processing input, querying an LLM, or calling a tool) and return updates to the State.
+2. Nodes: independent Python functions that do one job (such as processing input, querying an LLM, or calling a tool) and return updates to the State.

-3. Edges: Connections that define the transition logic from one node to the next.
+3. Edges: connections that define the flow from one node to the next.

 Diagram showing State, Nodes, and Edges combining into a compiled, runnable LangGraph workflow

-Before diving into LangGraph, make sure you understand the basics of LangChain.
-Refer to the LangChain Getting Started guide as a prerequisite.
+Before we dive into LangGraph, we should know the basics of LangChain.
+See the LangChain Getting Started guide as a prerequisite.

 Master LangGraph and LangChain